 Internal decorations

 Repair category 1

-Notes The property is in reasonable decorative order.
+Notes The subject property is in good decorative order.

 Cellars

 Repair category N/A

-Notes None.
+Notes

 Electricity

-Repair category 2
+Repair category 1

 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-Aspects of the electrical installation are mixed and the system should be checked as a precaution by a registered electrician and upgraded if necessary

 Gas

 Repair category N/A

-Notes None.
+Notes

 Water, plumbing and bathroom fittings Repair category 1 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
 Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
 The cold water rising main was not fully inspectable.
-Sanitary fittings appear serviceable however surround seals, tiling and finishes should be checked and maintained watertight.
-We were unable to view concealed areas below sanitary fittings and cannot confirm they are free from damp or other defects.
-The bathroom is in a condition consistent with use.
+The wc within the en-suite shower room was consistently running at the time of inspection and maintenance works may be required.

-Heating and hot water Repair category 1 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+Heating and hot wa ter

+Repair category 1

+Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
-Heating is provided by electric panel/storage radiators with an immersion heater for hot water.
-The system was not tested.
-It is assumed the system has been installed, serviced and maintained to comply with all regulations.
-Any service/maintenance records should be sought prior to purchase.
+We understand the system has been serviced on an annual basis and we would advise that all service documentation be obtained and authenticated at the point of sale.